 How to productively use the time when you’re stuck in traffic

-As evident, commuting has a lot of issues associated with it — but, there are ways you can put this time to good use, and feel less pressed about going the extra mile to get to work:
+Sure, as evident, commuting to work has a lot of issues associated with it — but there are ways you can put this time to good use, and feel less pressed about going the extra mile to get to work.

 The number of available podcasts seems endless, and everyone can find something to their liking — history, science, medicine, art, productivity, anything that may interest you, likely has a podcast covering it.